Registered Office And

-Mr Simon Savage serves as Executive Director and Interim CEO.
-Simon has been a key contributor at Ionic pover a number of years, supporting the company’s strategic planning and partnership initiatives.
+Mr Simon Savage serves as Managing Director.
+Simon has been a key contributor at Ionic over a number of years, supporting the company’s strategic planning and partnership initiatives.
 Simon’s experience in business and project management, strategic planning and stakeholder engagement will be critical in focusing Ionic’s research efforts, prioritising the commercialisation of our most advanced technologies and concluding partnership agreements.

 Ms Melanie Leydin is a Chartered Accountant and is a Registered Company Auditor.
 She graduated from Swinburne University in 1997, became a Chartered Accountant in 1999 and since February 2000 has been the principal of chartered accounting firm, Leydin Freyer.
 In the course of her practice she audits listed and unlisted public companies involved in the resources industry.
 Her practice also involves outsourced company secretarial and accounting services to public companies in the resources sector.
 This involves preparation of statutory financial statements, annual reports, half year reports, stock exchange announcements and quarterly ASX reporting and other statutory requirements.

 Ms Leydin has 22 years’ experience in the accounting profession and is a director and company secretary for a number of oil and gas, junior mining and exploration entities listed on the Australian Stock Exchange.

 Justin Mouchacca holds a Bachelor of Business majoring in Accounting.
 He graduated from RMIT University in 2008, became a Chartered Accountant in 2011 and since July 2013 has been the principal of chartered accounting firm, Leydin Freyer Corp Pty Ltd.

 The practice provides outsourced company secretarial and accounting services to public and private companies specialising in the Resources, technology, bioscience and biotechnology sectors.